brian8128/siamese/README.md

 21 subjects.
 One reason why we might have had poor prediction accuracy for subject 10 is that none of our 21 train subjects had a similar enough gait to subject 10.

+Question: Do most subjects have higher variance in gyro and for downstairs?
+Does subject 10 have higher variance for all activities?

 ## Second Challenge: Fraud Detection